-Over the next several centuries, Hvar came under assorted rule – Ostrogoths, Neretvans, Byzantines.
-Hvar was part of the region that came under the control of the Kingdom of Croatia in the 11th century.
-However, Venice assumed a sort of “protectorship” role.
+Over the centuries that followed, Hvar came under the rule of assorted groups – Ostrogoths, Neretvans and Byzantines.
+Hvar was also part of the region that came under the control of the Kingdom of Croatia in the 11th century.
+However, during this time, Venice assumed a sort of “protectorship” role.

 In 1420, Venice finally took proper control of the island.
-Often used as a stopping point for ships sailing between Venice and the rest of the Mediterranean, the island prospered under this rule; so much so that the town became the richest area in Dalmatia.
+Hvar was often used as a stopping point for ships sailing between Venice and the rest of the Mediterranean.
+This meant that the island prospered under Venetian rule; so much so that it became the richest area in Dalmatia.
 This period, however, wasn’t without its troubles.
 In 1510, a group of around 6,000 Croats led a rebellion which was quashed.
 Furthermore, in 1571, the Turks stormed Hvar Town and completely razed it to the ground.

 The island was of course part of Croatia which declared its independence in 1991.